AmirHome/listview_infinite_pagination/README.md

 ## Getting started and Usage

 We need to two steps to use this package.
-1. first step is to create a function to fetch data to use dataFetcher function.
+1. First step is to create a function to fetch data to use dataFetcher function.
-2. second step is to implement and design the listview to use itemBuilder function.
+2. Second step is to implement and design the listview to use itemBuilder function.

 ### First Example Model Data Sample String List
 ```dart